Protea gaguedi: Distribution

 It is widely distributed in Africa, from Eritrea in the north, to KwaZulu-Natal in South Africa.
 It does not occur in the Sahel of West Africa.
 Countries it occurs in include Sudan (including South Sudan), Eritrea, Ethiopia, Burundi, Rwanda, Uganda, Kenya, Tanzania, the Democratic Republic of Congo, Zambia, Angola, Botswana, Zimbabwe, Malawi, Mozambique, Namibia, eSwatini and South Africa.

 In South Africa it is a widespread species across the north of the country, and can be found in Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga and North West Province.

 Ecology

 It found in a variety of habitats, although it is often grows on rocky ground.

 Conservation

 Protea gaguedi is a widespread and common tree.
+However, recent climate change has increased the frequency of field fires, making the plant more rare, and this is worsened by the taking of the roots for traditional medicine.